bsdimp/freebsd-git-docs/meta.md

 in the future.

 In addition, you can replace - with a space in the above tags as a transition aid.

+"Submitted by" may still appear, but is generally discouraged as a legacy tag.
+See [How to deal with Pull Requests](pull-request.md) for details on attribution.